volbrene/graphql-resolve-reference-missing-context-bug-report/README.md

   "data": {
     "getUser": {
       "id": "1",
-      "name": "Test User from DE"
+      "name": "Test User from AT"
     }
   }
 }